-A locomotive with one or more conditions not in compliance with the Railroad Locomotive Safety Standards may be moved as a light locomotive or a dead locomotive after the carrier has complied with the following:
+A locomotive with one or more conditions not in compliance with the Railroad Locomotive Safety Standards may be moved as a light locomotive or a dead locomotive after the railroad carrier has complied with the following:

-- (a) A qualified person must determine that: - it is safe to move the locomotive - the maximum speed and other restrictions necessary for safely conducting the movement - (b) The Engineer in charge of the movement of the locomotive must be notified in writing and inform all other crewmembers in the cab of the presence of a non-complying locomotive and the maximum speed and other restrictions determined under Item (a) of this rule.
-This notification must be provided by furnishing the Engineer a copy of Form ME-615, "Non-Complying Locomotive" tag. - (c) A Form ME-615, NON-COMPLYING LOCOMOTIVE tag, must be securely attached to the isolation switch or near the engine start switch on the non-complying locomotive. - (d) A locomotive that develops a non-complying condition en route may continue to utilize its propelling motors, if it is safe to move the locomotive, until the earlier of: - 1.
-The next Calendar Day Inspection. - 2.
+- (a) A qualified person must determine that: - it is safe to move the locomotive - the maximum speed and other restrictions necessary for safely conducting the movement - (b) The Engineer in charge of the movement of the locomotive must be notified in writing by a copy of Form ME-615 "Non-Complying Locomotive" and must inform all other crewmembers in the cab of the presence of a non-complying locomotive and the maximum speed and other restrictions determined under Item (a) of this rule. - (c) A Form ME-615, must be securely attached to the isolation switch or near the engine start switch on the non-complying locomotive. - (d) A locomotive that develops a non-complying condition en route may continue to utilize its propelling motors, if it is safe to move the locomotive, until the earlier of:

+- 1. The next Calendar Day Inspection. - 2.
 The nearest forward point where repairs necessary to bring it into compliance can be made.

 L-248.
-HELPER/PUSHER SERVICE
+PUSHER SERVICE